Get to Know Lisa Larson

 My sisters and I shared responsibility for visits, getting mom to all her appointments, attending facility team care conferences, and attending facility activities/celebrations with Mom until she was admitted to hospice in November.
 Prior to Mom’s passing last year, a few days before Christmas, Parkinson’s left her mentally and physically unrecognizable.
 Though I am happy she is finally at peace, it was heartbreaking to watch the mental and physical despondency that Mom endured over the course of disease progression.

-What projects do you lead here at Myers and Stauffer and what do you enjoy about those?
 I started with MSLC in 2011 as coding Policy SME and Business Lead on the Iowa Medicaid ICD-10 Implementation Team.
 In this role, I coordinated collection and development of business requirements with other Iowa Medicaid units; I monitored ICD-10 implementation risks and provided input to mitigation strategies; and I conducted ICD-10 testing efforts and financial neutrality exercises.

 Additionally, I provided oversight of the ICD-10 Policy Work Group, the Strategic Opportunities Work Group and the ICD-10 Neutrality Work Group.
 Following successful ICD-10 implementation, from 2016 to present, I lead the medical review team for the Iowa Medicaid Program Integrity Unit.
 We provide services as a subcontractor to IBM.